e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 12.4 Activations: executable sets, laziness, caching

-An **activation at `T`** re-runs Stratum C with a different scalar: table cells re-typed by the leaf walk over the declared types ([§11.2](#112-the-declaration-inventory) — tier-dependent on producer-fed cells, over the consumer declaration on root slots), table and state buffers re-laid-out, workspace allocators re-invoked at `T` (re-invoked, not introduced — the first invocation precedes the Stratum B probes, [§12.1](#121-three-strata)/[§12.3](#123-probing-and-input-synthesis); a continuous component's scratch carries the activation's
+An **activation at `T`** re-runs Stratum C with a different scalar: producer-fed cells re-typed by *evaluating* the producing component's output declaration at `T` ([§11.2](#112-the-declaration-inventory) — a continuous producer's two-argument declaration called at the scalar, a discrete producer's plain declaration pinning), root-slot cells by the leaf walk over the consumer declaration and the state type by the walk over `init_x`'s, table and state buffers re-laid-out, workspace allocators re-invoked at `T` (re-invoked, not introduced — the first invocation precedes the Stratum B probes, [§12.1](#121-three-strata)/[§12.3](#123-probing-and-input-synthesis); a continuous component's scratch carries the activation's